timopaehrisch/pyBTCProxy/README.md

 lnd config (usually in ~/.lnd/lnd.conf)

 ```
+# pyBTCProxy
 bitcoind.rpchost=127.0.0.1:8331
 bitcoind.rpcuser=<DOES_NOT_MATTER>
 bitcoind.rpcpass=<DOES_NOT_MATTER>
 ```

-rpcuser and rpcpass[word] can be set to any value, as pyBTCProxy does no authenticate incoming requests.
+rpcuser and rpcpassword can be set to any value since pyBTCProxy does not authenticate incoming requests.

 ### Running

-You can start pyBTCProxy by running
+To start pyBTCProxy, simply execute the following command:

 ```
 python3 pyBTCProxy.py